m-tabarik/Key-Logger/README.md

 # Key-Logger
-A python Key Logger
-The basic implementation of a keylogger using Python.
+The implementation of a keylogger using Python.
 A keylogger is a type of software or hardware device that is designed to monitor and record all the keystrokes made on a computer or a device.
-But it can get a lot more than just the keys.
+But it can get a lot more than just the keys. **Next version will be self healing and self replicating.**

 The code uses the pynput library to capture key presses and releases, and the requests library to upload the collected data to a server.
 The keylogger has the following functionalities: